MawCeron/csRenamer/README.md

 - Remove duplicated characters or symbols
 - Manually rename individual files
 - Live preview of all filename changes before applying

-## pyRenamer Compatibility

-This project is a C#/.NET 8.0 clone of [pyRenamer](https://github.com/tfree87/pyRenamer), recreated using Windows-native technology to bring the same powerful renaming functionality to the Windows ecosystem with a modern UI.

 ## Requirements